 In 1974, at the age of 37, June received an MBE for services to conservation.

 She worked for the City Council until 1988, when she took early retirement on health grounds.
-Since then, she has followed her interests in York, the built environment, and history through being a founder/director of York Archaeological Trust, retiring in 2004 after 25 years, and as a member York Civic Trust retiring after 24 years.
+Since then, she has followed her interests in York, the built environment, and history through being a founder/director of York Archaeological Trust, retiring in 2004 after 25 years, and as a member of York Civic Trust, retiring after 24 years.

 Other committees June has or is still serving on include York Minster Advisory Committee; the Listed Buildings Advisory Committee for the Methodist Church nationally; Yorkshire Buildings Preservation Trust; the Historic Churches Committee for the Roman Catholic Church Diocese of Middlesbrough; The Noel Terry Charitable Trust; the Sheldon Memorial Trust; a founder member of Friends of Holy Trinity Church Goodramgate; the first woman of the Company of Merchant Taylors; and a Member of the Court of the University of York.